 The journey towards responsible plantation management started in the early 1920s with the establishment of the Company's first estates.
 In those days, it was only possible to attract employees by providing housing, free schooling and free health care.
-Villages and infrastructure that benefited the surroundings were created.
+Villages and infrastructure that benefitted the surroundings were created.
 The first set of guidelines and policies was developed, and these have been evolving over time to be the backbone of the current corporate policies.
 In the last decade, this has resulted in the SIPEF Responsible Plantations Policy, which was adopted in 2014.

 The RSPO was established in 2004 with the objective of promoting the growth and use of sustainable oil palm products through credible global standards and engagement of stakeholders.
 At the heart of RSPO certification are the RSPO Principles and Criteria (P&C) which were adopted in November 2005, the pilot being implemented for two years, and released for use from November 2007.

 SIPEF became an RSPO member in 2005 and immediately played an active role, contributing tirelessly to improving the RSPO standards.
 SIPEF represents the growers of the Pacific (Solomon Islands and Papua New Guinea) on the Board of Governors of the RSPO.
 SIPEF is also very active in the BHCV Working Group, in the No Deforestation Task Force and in the Jurisdictional Approach Working Group.

 By implementing the P&C immediately, and taking all the necessary measures to match with the RSPO requirements, SIPEF obtained its first RSPO certificates in 2009, when our two first mills in Papua New Guinea, Hargy and Navo, were certified.
-At the same time, the smallholders delivering to the SIPEF mills received support to participate in the Company's commitments, and about 3 700 oil palm farmers have also been certified since then.
+At the same time, the smallholders delivering to the SIPEF mills received support to participate in the Company's commitments, and 3 646 oil palm farmers have also been certified since then.

 This marked the beginning of a long series of certifications, which were obtained mill after mill, and plantation after plantation, in Papua New Guinea and Indonesia.